sentiampc/sentialabs.github.io/_drafts/2016-09-23-Serverless-Screenshot-Service.md

 -rw-r--r--  1 svdgraaf  staff  1754 Sep  6 19:48 serverless.yml
 ```

 The `handler.js` file will contain our functions, and with `event.json` we can simulate our calls.
-I later moved this to an `events` directory, so I could simulate multiple events.
+I later moved this to an `events` directory, so I could simulate multiple events for the other calls.

-Let's first edit the `serverless.yml`, which will contain the configuration for our Service.
+Let's first take a look at the `serverless.yml` file, which contains the configuration for our Service.

 Provider configuration
 ----------------------